 - What Does Medicaid Not Cover in Maryland?

-- Types of Medicaid Insurance in Maryland
+- Learn About Types of Medicaid Insurance in Maryland

 What Services are Covered by Medicaid in Maryland?

 Medicaid coverage in Maryland is determined by both the federal and state governments.
 Although there are some Medicaid coverage services available nationwide, there are others that are state-specific, and only fall under the realm of Medicaid coverage in MD.
 If a medical service is deemed as covered by Maryland Medicaid, that means that a beneficiary is not required to pay the cost of the medical service needed.
 The point of what is covered by Medicaid is to ease the financial stressors on patients statewide and to instead, provide free or low-cost medical assistance.
-Download our informative guide to learn more about Medicaid coverage and costs.

 Medicaid in Maryland is dispensed through HealthChoice.
 Covered services include, but are not limited to: